 Why don’t introverts like public speaking?

-Yes, there are introverts who don’t like public speaking , but there are also many extraverts who don’t like public speaking.
-Equally there are both introverts and extroverts who love being on stage presenting (or presenting virtually), me for one.
+Yes, there are introverts who don’t like public speaking, but many extraverts don’t like public speaking.
+Equally there are introverts and extroverts who love being on stage presenting (or presenting virtually).
+As an introvert you might not like being socialising in crowds of people, but being on stage presenting isn’t like that at all.

 A fear of public speaking (glossophobia), or dislike of presenting, is not the same as being introverted.

-Most people seem to conflate liking public speaking with enjoying hogging the limelight or being loud and brash.
-It’s true that most introverts don’t like being loud and brash and value the much quieter humility.
+Many people conflate liking public speaking with enjoying hogging the limelight, or being loud and brash.
+Most introverts don’t like being loud and brash, in fact they value humility.
 But you don’t have to be limelight crazy, loud, or brash to be a great speaker.
-In fact, many people would say limelight crazy speakers aren’t that good, even though they may be well known.
+In fact, most experts say limelight crazy speakers are not that good, even though they may be well known.

-Yes, many introverts love presenting in public, at work or elsewhere.
+Many introverts love presenting in public, at work or elsewhere.
+Here’s three reasons why introverts make the best public speakers.

-Most introverts are good listeners and in addition to this the tend to be good observers.
-It may sometimes look like an introvert is sitting quietly n a meeting, but they tend to be soaking up information – verbal and nonverbal.
+- Most introverts are good listeners and in addition tend to be good observers.
+It may sometimes look like an introvert is sitting quietly n a meeting, but they are probably soaking up information – verbal and nonverbal.
 This understanding helps a speaker consider, and deliver on, the needs of an audience

-Click here to read the episode of Activate Your Introvert, where I interview the presentation genius, Dr Simon Raybould.
-He had three great tips that were specifically for introverts, it’s well worth a listen.
+These tips will help introverts be better public speakers (they’ll help extroverts too, but don’t tell them).
+You might also like to click here to read the episode of Activate Your Introvert, where the Presentation Genius Dr Simon Raybould has three more presenting tips specifically for introverts, it’s well worth a listen.

 - Use your introvert listening and observation skills, what does the audience need to know about your subject?

-- Use your planning time to check in with some of the potential audience.
+- Use your planning skills.
+Check in with some of the potential audience.
 Do you know what they need, what else do you need to tell them?

 - Know the subject and what you’re going to cover really well, but don’t memorise an entire speech.
 That will turn it into an act, rather than a great presentation.